-As Vice Chancellor-Legal Affairs, Kevin S. Reed oversees UCLA’s provision of campus-wide legal assistance and ombuds services, the prevention of sexual harassment and compliance with Title IX.
-He also serves as associate general counsel of the University of California.
+As Interim Vice Chancellor-Legal Affairs, L. Amy Blum oversees UCLA’s provision of campus-wide legal assistance and ombuds services.
+She also serves as interim associate general counsel of the University of California.

-The focus of the UCLA Office of Legal Affairs is fourfold:
+The focus of the UCLA Office of Legal Affairs is threefold: